-Figure 3 Generic KCSF Device Interface Layer illustrates the concept of a generic IDaqDevice interface taken from a TCS Upgrade example.
+Figure 4 below, illustrates the concept of a generic IDaqDevice interface taken from a TCS Upgrade example.
 The DAQ specific controller would be created to match the IDaqDevice interface.
 In this case we show the use of the NIDAQ Device Controller.
 This device controller uses the NI-DAQmx API from Nation Instruments and supports the ICE IDaqDevice interface.
 The NI-DAQMmx drivers supports a number of device types: